JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

   - Machine B: Inbound on port 50888 (for receiving data from sender)
   - Machine C: Inbound on port 50080 (for receiving processed data)
 - All machines must have network connectivity to each other
-- Each machine must have Apptainer installed
+- All machines must have Apptainer installed
-- The SIF file must be accessible on each machine
+- The SIF file must be accessible on all machines (sender, CPU emulator, and receiver)
 - The exposed ports must not be in use by other applications
 - For security, consider restricting the bind IP addresses to specific network interfaces

+## Troubleshooting

+1. Use `test_connectivity.sh` to verify network connectivity between components
+2. Check firewall settings if connectivity tests fail
+3. Ensure all required ports are open and not in use
+4. Verify that the SIF file is accessible and valid on all machines

 ## Apptainer-specific Notes
 - Uses host networking (no network isolation required)